 Edward Elric of Fullmetal Alchemist lost his right arm and his brother lost his entire body performing forbidden alchemy, which put him on a self-imposed Redemption Quest to restore his brother's real body.
 At the end of the story, he has his right arm and his brother back, but Edward had to give up his ability to perform alchemy.

 Lex Luthor also had a mechanical right hand for a while; he lost the original to Kryptonite poisoning.
 Naturally, he took Rotwang's role in the ElseworldSuperman's Metropolis.

-In Star Wars: Attack of the Clones Anakin loses his right arm- symbolism of a move towards the Dark Side?
+In Star Wars Episode II: Attack of the Clones Anakin loses his right arm- symbolism of a move towards the Dark Side?
 Luke then loses his right hand in the same way- right before The Reveal that Luke, I Am Your Father, and in Return of the Jedi Luke breaks free from his Freak Out after he cuts off his father's right hand and realizes that both of them have mechanical right hands.

 Inverted in A Song of Ice and Fire.
 When Jaime Lannister loses his right hand, his moral compass actually starts working better.
 This is mostly because without his sword-hand, he's forced to think things through, when before he could just hack his way through any obstacle.

 The main villain of Final Fantasy IV, Golbez, is left-handed.
 However, you only learn this when he's freed from brainwashing (done by the real villain) and becomes a protagonist in the sequel.
 He wields weapons in his left and shields in his right.
 Similarly, Kain is left-handed, and ends up brainwashed to fight for the villain.